JarkkoKaa/weather-app/README.md

 ## Project

 Project is created with Vue CLI tool and uses bootstrap for fast mobile first experience development.
+Vue.js provides fast and mimimal framework for this project which is ideal for mobile devices.

 Application is tested with:
 Mozilla Firefox version 72.0.2